Useful Aircraft: The Full Story

 My name is Brett Tossell.
 I'm a pilot by trade, and a maker at heart.

-I love aviation - especially the freedom of flying - but it's expensive.
-Model aircraft, RC, FPV and UAS are a great way to get people interested in aviation, and I feel an essential part of that journey is building.
-You get an understanding for what goes into a good design, and ideas to make improvements.
-It's a sneaky way to learn and to teach - and that's a good thing.
+Model aircraft, and especially FPV are a great way to get people interested in aviation, and I feel an essential part of that journey is building.
+When building your own planes, you get an understanding for what goes into a good design, and often come up with ideas to make improvements.
+Nobody knows an airplane better than the dude who built it.

 Radio Controlled aircraft, FPV and autonomous aircraft always appealed to my inner nerd, but most kits are expensive, and when I first started out - I was crashing a lot - so I needed to find a less expensive way.
+I paid my dues starting off, first with balsa and monkote builds that crashed too quickly, then onto kits of hot wired foam wings and rain gutter fuselages hoping for better durability.
+I still managed to destroy them.
+Later it was foam kits from overseas - and they flew well - but proprietary parts limited spares limited their lifespan.
+When they crashed - I salvaged the electronics, and the rest went in the bin.

 Kit Design